singularityware/singularityware.github.io/_posts/recipes/2016-10-01-building-singularity-debian.md

 - Instructing `cowbuilder` to spawn a new COW (copy-on-write) environment, based on the release you specify, and start a root session within the environment.
-- Identifying any missing build dependencies, and installing them inside the build environent.
+- Identifying any missing build dependencies, and installing them inside the build environment.
 - Running dpkg-buildpackage, making sure that build products get put in the right place, and owned by you (not by `root`).